-Read Anita’s full bio »
+Read Kareem’s full bio »

 Read Allison’s full bio »

-Read Dave’s full bio »
+Read John’s full bio »

 Read Ian’s full bio »

-Read Umar’s full bio »
+Read Gregory’s full bio »

 Peggy D. Nicholson

-Peggy D. Nicholson is Co-Director of the Youth Justice Project, which works to ensure equity, fairness, and justice for North Carolina youth in high-quality education, juvenile, and criminal systems.
+Peggy D. Nicholson is Director of the Youth Justice Project, which works to ensure equity, fairness, and justice for North Carolina youth in high-quality education, juvenile, and criminal systems.
 She graduated from the University of North Carolina with a B.A. in Political Science and African Studies, and earned her J.D. from the University of Virginia School of Law in 2011.
 Read Peggy’s full bio »